A guide to fraud scores and scoring models

 Which factors go into determining a fraud score?

-• Billing & Shipping Match: While fairly simple, orders, where the billing and shipping addresses match, are generally classified as safer than ones that don’t.
+• Billing & shipping match: While fairly simple, orders where the billing and shipping addresses match are generally classified as safer than ones that don’t.

-• IP & Billing Distance: Typically the greater the distance between the IP and billing addresses of the cardholder, the higher the risk of fraud.
+• IP & billing distance: Typically the greater the distance between the IP and billing addresses of the cardholder, the higher the risk of fraud.

-• Proxy Detection: The use of open or anonymous proxies is a red flag for fraud.
+• Proxy detection: The use of open or anonymous proxies is a red flag for fraud.
 Fraudsters are more likely to use proxies to hide their true locations or to bypass geolocation fraud detection tools.

-• Email Age: The longer established an email address is, the more credible the transaction.
+• Email age: The longer established an email address is, the more credible the transaction.
 An email address that’s been in use for 7 years is usually more legit than one that was created 3 days ago.

 Pros